mrwgx3/esp8266-issues/SloeberC.md

 Server returned HTTP response code: 403 for URL: http://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```

-The install then continues until 'make.zip' was being processed, then terminates prematurely.
+The install then continues until 'make.zip' is being processed, then terminates prematurely.
 This results in the board libraries for the ESP8266 part not being installed.
 The work/error log is included at the end of this resport.

 Next, I tried to re-install using the current stable version, with similar results, but WITHOUT the 'Problem Occurred' message.
 The work/error logs were almost identical, with slight differences in line numbers show for Java exceptions.